gameblabla/CSE2/README.md

 * JAPANESE=1 to enable the Japanese-language build (instead of the unofficial Aeon Genesis English translation)
 * FIX_BUGS=1 to fix certain bugs (see [src/Bug Fixes.txt](https://github.com/cuckydev/Cave-Story-Engine-2/blob/master/src/Bug%20Fixes.txt))

+## Running

+In order to run Cave Story Engine 2, you have to get the "data" folder from a vanilla copy of Cave Story.
+Just copy and paste it into the same folder as the executable.

 ## Licensing

 Being a decompilation, the majority of the code in this project belongs to Daisuke "Pixel" Amaya - not us.
 We've yet to agree on a license for our own code.